MileHacker Logo

 • English guides limited: Guided tours in English are typically not available unless privately arranged.

-• Translation apps useful: Rely on translation apps for signage at many locations.
+• Translation apps useful: Rely on apps to translate for signage at many locations.

 • Check local schedules: Confirm operating hours before your visit.